 The rich flavors of port wine also benefit greatly from aeration and decanting.
 So pick up one of the best wine aerators or best wine decanters to get the most out of a vintage port.
 Read about the history of port wine to learn more.

 The sweetness of wine is inextricably linked to its alcohol content, and wine classified as sweet wine usually has less than 10% ABV.
 Sweet wine is a generic term covering many dessert wines, usually white wines.
 Some sweet wine can have as little as 5% ABV.
 Since there's so much sugar, you might want to avoid dessert wines if you care about the number of calories in a bottle of wine.

 Rieslings, sauvignon blanc, and moscato are a few of the wines that fall under this category.
 These wines also have smaller serving sizes than other white wines due to the high level of sugar remaining within them after fermentation.

 Rose wine (or rosé) falls on the color spectrum in between a red and white and has an average alcohol content of 12% ABV.
 Rosé wines are fermented with the grape juice that has contact with the grape skins for a short period.
 This adds some coloration to the wine but keeps it from being a true red wine.

 Since rosé is a wine that is in the middle of the others, it can vary in hue, alcohol content, and taste.
+The calories in rose wine also fall in the middle.
 Many people think of rosé wines as pink, but they can be anywhere from purple to orange.
 Rosé wines can also run the gamut from sweet to dry.
 Some common rosé wines are white zinfandel, Provencal rosé, and Blush Chablis.